 GNMH Services and Facilities Updates

-We have new screening and entry processes in place.
+We have screening and entry processes in place to ensure everyone’s safety.
 All individuals entering our buildings will be asked the following screening questions.
 Please do not come to the offices if you would answer “yes” to any of the following questions.

 - Have you been in close contact with a confirmed case of COVID-19